First Jewish–Roman War: Siege of Jerusalem

 After the city's fall, the elderly and infirm were killed against Titus's orders, while younger survivors were sorted: rebels executed, the strongest sent to Titus' triumph, those over 17 enslaved or executed across the empire, and children sold into slavery.
-John of Gischala surrendered and was sentenced to life imprisonment, while Simon bar Giora, captured after emerging from a tunnel, was brought in chains before Titus.
+John of Gischala surrendered and was sentenced to life imprisonment, and Simon bar Giora, captured after emerging from a tunnel, was brought in chains before Titus.